ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 # Implementation and Operational Considerations

-> NOTE(shan) Do we want to include this section in the beginning?

-A "task" now means the same task ID and same task configuration, if a malicious client changes the task ID or task configuration, its report will be aggregated in a different task, with other poison reports from the same malicious attack.
-The "good" reports will not be polluted.

-The in-band task provision mechanism is easy to implement with streaming framework that has `groupBy` operator.
-In fact, task as an object doesn't have to exist in aggregators, it mainly becomes an identifier to group aggregations together.

-> OPEN ISSUE: This mechanism brings added overhead in `Report` and `ReportShare` since more
+> OPEN ISSUE: This mechanism brings added overhead in `Report` and `ReportShare`
-> duplicated data is passed around.
-Some optimisation can be done by sending only
+> since more duplicated data is passed around.
+Some optimisation can be done in
-> one copy of extension in `AggregateInitializeReq`.
+> the core protocol to reduce this overhead.

 # Security Considerations